 Python remains a favorite of computer programmers because of its flexibility.
 The language is designed to be compact but capable of extensions and other additions depending on the user’s needs.
 A built-in library and garbage collection mean that a Python programmer has access to helpful resources and doesn’t need to worry about old files.
 These features make it a favorite for designing desktop applications and websites.

-Python developers fare well in Indeed’s survey of 2,081 professionals in February 2020.
-The average salary for a Python developer is $118,895 with an average cash bonus of $5,000.
-Employers like Bank of America and Capital One significantly exceeded this average with salaries of $156,944 and $141,215, respectively.
+Python developers fare well in Indeed’s survey of professionals in 2023.
+The average salary for a Python developer is $113,208 ranging up to $187,399 a year, respectively.
 Python’s breadth of applicability makes experts in this computer science language attractive to employers.

 Software programmer Yukihiro Matsumoto designed Ruby in 1995 to create “a better Python than Python.”
 Matsumoto used the birthstone of a fellow programmer as the inspiration for this computer programming language.
 He used the principles of conciseness, consistency, and flexibility in Ruby’s development, according to the 2000 book The Ruby Programming Language.
 Similar to van Rossum and Python, Matsumoto wanted Ruby to be enjoyable for programmers.